mindfiredigital/document-editor/README.md

 <p align="center"> Experience powerful document creation with our React-based canvas editor.
 Craft and manage multi-page documents effortlessly </p>

-The `@mindfiredigital/react-canvas-editor` is a tool that allows developers to integrate multi page document editors built on top of Canvas using React.
+It is a tool that allows developers to integrate multi page document editors built on top of document editor based on html5 canvas.

 <br>